camlostCZ/OtherWorld/README.md

 The player has their own inventory to keep items they are collecting during their journey through the world.

 Some items are collectable, some are consumable.

-They have, however, no effect on the player or the world at the moment.
+Items and even maps can have some effect on the player's character like poison.
+So not only the player can influence the game world but the world can influence the player's character as well.

 ## Next steps

-### Effects
-I'm considering some kind of *effects* on the player, I mean on the character.
-Two main effects are comming to my mind:
-- healing effects (increase HP)
-- harming effects like poisons, deaths, injuries (decrease HP) These effects would update the player's HP over time, i.e. moves.

-*Effects* could be cause both by items (like poisons) and by maps (death in lava for example, teleport to another map).
+_Note_: Some of the *Next steps* have already been implemented.
+This section has been updated accordingly.

 ### Shops
-Shops are another possible extension to the current state of the game.
+Shops are a possible extension to the current state of the game.
 Shops should be pretty easy to implement as the current implementation of inventory is quite flexible.